ibm-cloud-docs/security-compliance/rules.md

 - An {{site.data.keyword.cloud_notm}} account.
 - The required level of access to view and manage rules.
 To create a rule, you need the editor platform role or higher.
 For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).
+- An instance of {{site.data.keyword.at_short}} in the regions in which you provision resources.

 ## Creating rules in the UI